inevs/metabase-mongo-docker/README.md

-# Finance DB with Metabase and MongoDB
+# Controlling DB with Metabase and MongoDB

 This setup provides a custom Metabase installation with MongoDB for financial data analysis.